 13. Luring Wildlife to Your Campsite

-It doesn’t take much for wildlife to figure out where the food is, and they’re good at detecting snacks – and getting to them.
+It doesn’t take much for wild animals to figure out where the food is, and they’re good at detecting snacks – and getting to them.
 Critters easily find their way into trash cans, tote boxes, and even cars. to track down food.
 Leaving food where animals and bugs can find it – and easily get to it – puts the wildlife in harm’s way.
 You may be left with a big mess to clean up, and in some cases, it puts you and your family in harm’s way.

 How to avoid: Clean and pack up all the food from your campsite and store it in your (locked) car and not your tent.
 Trash should also be kept in the car at night if you don’t dispose of it in the dumpsters each night.
 This is particularly important in bear country.
 You should store anything that has a scent in your vehicle, covered with a blanket.